rahulsamanta/sit725-2021-t2-portfolio/README.md

 When you visit the above url the content will assert Express is working!

     Express is working!

+Run this app from a Docker container.
+Install Docker in your local system following the guidelines [here](https://docs.docker.com/get-started/).

+Once docker is installed and running, open terminal in the application's root directory and build the app using the command

+    docker build -t rahulsamanta:portfolio .

+Verify that the image has been created from the above step by running

+    docker images

+Run the image using command

+    docker run -d -p 5000:5000 rahulsamanta:portfolio

+Verify that the Docker image has started running successfully, check for the image *rahulsamanta:portfolio* by running command

+    docker ps

 Files in this repository
 --------------------------------------------------------------------------------